The Mavericks: 2011–2015: Second reunion and Valory Music

 In October 2011, Malo, Deakin, Reynolds, and Perez reunited as The Mavericks for a second time.
 McFadden officially became a fifth member at this point, still accompanying on keyboards.
 Following this, they announced plans to reunite for a tour in 2012.
 Included in the tour was the Stagecoach Festival in Indio, California, followed by various stops in North America and Europe.
 Coinciding with this reunion, the group signed with Valory Music Co., an imprint of Big Machine Records, in February 2012.
 They released a digital extended play titled Suited Up and Ready and charted in early 2012 with its lead single "Born to Be Blue".
 Their first full-length album for Valory In Time was released on February 26, 2013.
 On this project, Malo co-produced with Niko Bolas and wrote or co-wrote every song.
 Writing for AllMusic, Steve Leggett stated that it was "a further step away from anything resembling a mainstream country release, incorporating not only the Tex-Mex and Cuban influences the band was known for, but also the rhythms of polkas, tangos, and all manner of approaches".
 He thought that these additional influences made the album an "extension" of their previous efforts.
 Following this album, the band announced in early 2014 that they would honor their 25th anniversary with a tour throughout the United States and Canada, starting in Charleston, South Carolina.

 For live shows, Reynolds moved from playing bass guitar to acoustic guitar (which was low enough in the sound mix to be described as "inaudible" by some concert-goers); Ed Friedland was hired as the group's touring bassist.
 This was due to Reynolds having developed an addiction to opiates that was affecting his playing.
 Also joining The Mavericks' touring band at this point were Max Abrams (saxophone, percussion), Matt Cappy (trumpet), and Michael Guerra (accordion).
 Reynolds was fired from the band in October 2014 after the other members learned that he was soliciting money from fans under false pretenses in order to support his addiction.
-His firing left Malo and Deakin as the two remaining original members.
 The band did not publicize Reynolds's departure, or the reasons behind it, until December.
 Reynolds was not replaced by a permanent band member; Ed Friedland continued as a touring bassist and session player on Mavericks recordings until 2023.

 The Mavericks released their second Valory album Mono on February 7, 2015.
 The album was so named because it was mixed in monaural sound.
 As with the previous album, Malo wrote most of the songs, except for a cover of Doug Sahm's "Nitty Gritty".
 Country Standard Time reviewer Andy Turner stated that the album "is quite festive and certainly sounds like a band happy to be back and having a fun time."
 A year later, this album was nominated at the 58th Annual Grammy Awards for Grammy Award for Best Americana Album.